1975 Chicago White Sox season

 The 1975 Chicago White Sox season was the team's 75th season in Major League Baseball, and its 76th season overall.
 They finished with a record of 75–86, good enough for fifth place in the American League West, 22½ games behind the first-place Oakland Athletics.
+This was the final season that the White Sox wore their Go-Go Sox-era uniforms.
+Towards the end of the 1990 season the team reintroduced the Go-Go Sox uniforms (replacing the red hat and pinstripes with black) and have remained the teams main uniform ever since.